10 Alumni Publications That Are Also Great Magazines

 Alumni magazines serve a basic, but vital, function — they keep alumni connected to one another and to their alma mater.
 Meeting this need doesn’t require groundbreaking design or a compelling content strategy.
 But an alumni publication that serves only the basic need will always be just that: a basic alumni publication.

-These 10 alumni publications are anything but basic — they’re pack-in-your-bag, afternoon-escape great magazines.
+The best alumni magazines, though, are anything but basic.
+They’re pack-in-your-bag, afternoon-escape great publications.

 Pine, Northern Arizona University